 Do students from outside the European Union have to pay tuition in the program?

-No, there is no tuition fee in the Viking and Medieval Norse Studies; this applies to all our students, regardless of nationality.
-There is only an annual registration fee of ISK 75,000 (approximately 500 EUR or 700 USD depending on the exchange rate).
-More on fees.
+No, there is no tuition fee in the Medieval Icelandic Studies programme; this applies to all our students, regardless of nationality.
+There is only an annual registration fee of ISK 75,000 (approximately 530 EUR or 600 USD depending on the exchange rate).

-Are there any scholarships available in Viking and Medieval Norse Studies?
+Are there any scholarships available in the Medieval Icelandic Studies programme?